D4mianWayne/d4mianwayne.github.io/_posts/2020-01-07-format-string.md

 0xffffffffff600000 0xffffffffff601000 0x0000000000000000 r-x [vsyscall]
 ```

-##### Overwriting malloc_hook and spawning shell via one gadget
+##### Overwriting LIBC GOT symbol and spawning shell via one gadget

-Why malloc?
+I'm gonna use `__malloc_hook` for overwriting with the `one gadget`.
+We can overwrite any GOT entry, the difference would be number of bytes that has to be written.
+Calling the `malloc` would be easy enough with `printf` and eventua

->If we have a read only .GOT section, then the "standard" attack of overwriting the GOT will not work.
-In this case, we look for alternative areas that can be overwritten (preferably function pointers).
-Some such areas are: __malloc_hook (see man page for the same), stdin's vtable pointer to write or flush, etc. In such a scenario, having access to the libc sources is extremely useful.
-As for overwriting the __malloc_hook, it works even if the application doesn't call malloc, since it is calling printf (or similar), and internally, if we pass a width specifier greater than 64k (say %70000c), then it will call malloc, and thus whatever address was specified at the global variable __malloc_hook.
+>Whenever there is a large amount of characters provided as a specifier then the `printf` calls `malloc` in order to allocate overlaying chunks.

-Now, we know that there's no GOT function that we can overwrite other than the `__malloc_hook` itself by just providing a large amount of character width to the printf it will automatically calls it.
+Now, we know that there's no GOT function that we can overwrite `__malloc_hook` itself by just providing a large amount of character width to the printf it will automatically calls it.

 Now, I'm using one gadget which is without a doubt one of the best thing we could use in a time like this, for our final payload we will just overwrite the function and pass our payload by changing the higher and lower bits of `__malloc_hook` with of `one_gadget`.
 Now, we will do:-